-In /etc/fstab on the nfs client (where you run storeBackup) you should configure a line like read or write access?
+In /etc/fstab on the NFS client (where you run storeBackup) you should configure a line like on the NFS client.

 This will mount the file system /storeBackup of nfsserver to /backup on your client.
-This will occur if you boot or if you type: # mount /backup on the nfs client.
-There are my other option with nfs.
-This short description only tries to give some helpful hints, not to explain nfs.
+This will occur if you boot or if you type: